-In this guide we’ll show you everything that’s new in Android Pie, Google’s 9th major update for phones and tablets.
-We’ll show you what to expect and what changed, then compare the software features to Android 8.0 Oreo.
-Android is over 10 years old, and it’s the most powerful software available today.
+In this guide we’ll show you everything that’s new in Android Pie, Google’s 9th major software update for phones and tablets.
+Now that the update is available for more devices as 2019 continues here’s what to expect and what changed, then we compare everything to Android 8.0 Oreo.

-You’ll find tons of visual changes in Android Pie, and many of them are noticeable right away.
-Multiple areas look fresh and new.
-That said, most of the changes are behind the scenes tweaks, improvements, or optimizations.
-Some noteworthy additions include smarter bundled notifications, simpler settings, themes, new quick settings, and even gesture navigation controls.
+While you’ll find and easily see tons of visual changes in Android Pie, a lot of the changes are behind the scenes tweaks, improvements or optimizations.
+Some noteworthy additions include smarter bundled notifications, simpler settings menus, themes, new quick settings, and even gesture navigation controls.

 This software is smarter, faster, easier to use and more powerful.
-An experience that’s better than Android 8.0 Oreo which most people have today.
-We know some people just received Oreo, but you’ll want to be ready for Pie when it arrives.
+An experience that’s better than Android 8.0 Oreo.
+As 2019 continues and more people get Android Pie, here’s what to look for and enjoy.

 What’s New in Android 9 Pie

-Google added support for the notch.
-Mainly because after the iPhone X dozens of Android manufacturers took that route while delivering bigger edge-to-edge screens.
-Even Google’s new Pixel 3 XL has a notch in the screen.
-Google also added a new multi-camera API for all the dual-rear camera smartphones.
-You’ll also notice auto-fill improvements, better fingerprint scanner support, screen-on-time management tools, smarter notifications, user interface tweaks, a revamped settings menu with colorful notifications, themes, adaptive app icons, and other changes.
+Google added support for the notch in Android 9 Pie.
+Mainly because almost every phone in 2018 had one, and we’re still seeing them in 2019.
+Even though devices like the Galaxy S10 skipped the notch for a hole-punch camera cutout.
+Even Google’s latest Pixel 3 XL has a notch in the screen.
+Google also added a new multi-camera API for all the dual, triple, and upcoming quad camera smartphones.
+You’ll also notice auto-fill improvements, better fingerprint scanner support, screen-on-time tools, smarter notifications, user interface tweaks, a revamped settings menu with colorful notifications, themes, adaptive app icons, and other changes.

 Background app privacy is an important feature we really like.
 This essentially cuts off access to the camera and microphone from apps running in the background.
 It’s one more way to ensure a users privacy, which is a growing concern these days.
+Plus, Android Q will take an even further look into privacy controls.
 We received new power efficiency tweaks, a vertical on-screen volume toolbar, and a quick screenshot button when you tap volume up or down.

 The redesigned quick settings icons, notifications, settings menu, gesture controls and always-on display are what you’ll notice first.
 You’ll even see a battery percentage meter on the bottom of your screen, even when it’s turned off.
-There are a lot of small but helpful visual tweaks, and even more under the hood.
+There are a lot of small but helpful visual tweaks throughout this new software.

 Android 9.0 Pie vs Android 8.0 Oreo Walkthrough